 - To minimise any side-effects from medicines used as treatment.

 If possible, exercise regularly.
-This helps to strengthen the muscles around affected joints, to keep you fit and to maintain a good range of joint movement.
-Swimming is ideal for most joints; however, any exercise is better than none.
+This helps to strengthen the muscles around the joints affected by osteoarthritis, to keep you fit and to maintain a good range of joint movement.
+Exercise can reduce joint pain, swelling, and stiffness from osteoarthritis.
+Swimming is ideal for most joints; other good low-impact exercises include walking, cycling, rowing, and using elliptical trainers.
+However, any exercise is better than none.
 Many people can manage a regular walk.

-If you are overweight, try to lose some weight, as the extra burden placed on back, hips and knees can make symptoms worse.
+If you are overweight, try to lose some weight, as the extra burden placed on back, hips and knees can increase your risk of osteoarthritis or make symptoms of osteoarthritis worse.
 Even a modest weight loss can make quite a difference.

 Shoe insoles and other devices